An Integral Part of Our Evolving Healthcare System

 Full-time Clinical Experiences

 Full-time clinical education begins in the fall of Year 2, with an 8-week clinical education experience.
 Students are responsible for the additional costs of travel and housing associated with their clinical experiences.
 Through these weeks, students develop into professionals and can begin to deliver effective physical therapy services.
-Clinical assignments are made in consultation with the DCE and clinical facilities for a placement that is ideally suited to the strengths and interests of the student.
+Clinical assignments are made in consultation with the Director of Clinical Education and clinical facilities for a placement that is ideally suited to the strengths and interests of the student.

 Upon completion of the second academic year, students will begin their culminating clinical experience.
 This final clinical assignment, which lasts for 26 weeks, is a hybrid between traditional clinical education and the residency model of clinical training that is rich in mentoring and structured learning experiences to facilitate accelerated learning.
 Clinics affiliated with this program are among a select group with strong relationships to our program and the patient-centered curriculum.